walaj/SeqLib/README.md

 SeqLib is built to automatically handle memory management of C code from BWA-MEM and HTSlib by using C++ smart pointers that handle freeing memory automatically.
 One of the main motivations behind SeqLib is that all access to sequencing reads, BWA, etc should completely avoid ``malloc`` and ``free``.
-In SeqLib, the speed and compression of HTSlib is available, but all the mallocs/frees are handled automatically in the constructors and destructors.
+In SeqLib all the mallocs/frees are handled automatically in the constructors and destructors.

 Note about BamTools, Gamgee and SeqAn
 ------------------------------
 There are overlaps between this project and the [BamTools][BT] project from Derek Barnett, the [Gamgee][gam] project from the Broad Institute, and the [SeqAn][seqan] library from Freie Universitat Berlin.
-These three projects provide excellent and high quality APIs.
+These projects provide excellent and high quality APIs.
 SeqLib provides further performance and capabilites for certain classes of bioinformatics problems, without attempting to replace these projects.